-As you go through your day and your week, ask yourself the following question on nearly every task, “Does it have to be me doing this?
+As you go through your day and your week, ask yourself these questions on nearly every task.
+“Does it have to be me doing this?
 Is this the most valuable thing I can be working on right now?”

-If the answer is “no,” start to think about finding a partner who can handle the more repeatable or non-core tasks, or outsource them to a cost-effective assistant.
+If the answer is “no,” start to think about finding a partner who can handle more repeatable or non-core tasks.
+Otherwise, outsource them to a cost-effective assistant.

 Tips on managing business growth

 Entrepreneur John Mecke has run a mergers and acquisitions consultancy as well as a local retail store.
 In both cases, product and marketing growth balanced the known and the innovative.

 “In year 2+ of any new business, a primary challenge is to scale up what worked in year one and mitigate the things that did not go well,” John advises.